MarkMMutunga/Living-Library-of-Human-Experience/PROJECT_DOCUMENTATION.md

 ---

-**Built with ❤️ using modern web technologies and AI-first principles.**
+**Built by Mark Mikile Mutunga with ❤️ using modern web technologies and AI-first principles.**